MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 Bottom-Up approach
 ------------------

-Let’s start at low level by figuring out if the RTOS is scheduling the tasks correctly.
+Let's start at low level by figuring out if the RTOS is scheduling the tasks correctly.
 Make one of the RTOS task act like a heart beat: create a dedicated task and make it report in some way at a regular pace (print a message on standard output, blink a LED, etc.).
 If the heart beat is